-The idea is to graze the "cream" of the crop with UHDG and then move the herd.
-There is some species and varieties that can endure severe grazing better than others like Pearler hybrid millet and annual ryegrass.
-Always remember that root reserves are depleted with heavy grazing, and it may take 2-3 weeks for regrowth to commence.
+that root reserves are depleted after too heavy grazing, and it may take longer for regrowth to commence.
 This can give weeds the opportunity to present themselves.
 Herds can also be used to control weeds, terminate cover crops and even to establish cover crops with their trampling action.

-Barenbrug is proud to offer COVERGRAZETM specific products for cover cropping.
+Barenbrug is proud to offer COVERGRAZE[TM] specific products for cover cropping.
 Not only are these products perfect for non-grazing cover crop systems, they also offer superior forage production, digestibility and quality for grazing animals.
-If COVERGRAZETM is part of your cover crop plan, choose Barenbrug products for performance that matches your needs.
+If COVERGRAZE[TM] is part of your cover crop plan, choose Barenbrug products for performance that matches your needs.